PREAMBLE

 h. ensures that the President-Elect is prepared for the role of President;

-i. may represent the Societas and the Council to outside parties in announcing Council-stated policy.
+i. may represent the Societas and the Council to outside parties in announcing Council-stated policy. - The President-Elect:

 a. chairs Council and general meetings in the absence of or at the request of the President;